majorpeter/enum_class_stringify/README.md

 Higher level languages such as `C#` and `Java` support converting `enum` values to strings for printing but this _overhead_ has never been allowed in C++.

-It used to be possible to build arrays of key-value pairs with macros in earlier C++ standards but with `costexpr` and `consteval` in C++20, it's possible to put the magic of enum class stringification in a single macro.
+It used to be possible to build arrays of key-value pairs with macros in earlier C++ standards but with `costexpr` and `std::string_view` in C++17, it's possible to put the magic of enum class stringification in a single macro.
+(C++20 also allows `consteval` on the helper functions but it produces the same result with `constexpr` in C++17.)

 ## Usage